jasonbot/weblog/content/weblog/zpl-o-rama-part-5.md

 Now we have the system up and running, let's talk random obstacles and next steps.
 This sis something of an epilogue to the saga, as it's a lit of small things that accrued while working on the project

-## Networks are slow and the dual service thing is bad, actually
+## Networks are slow and the dual tier service thing is bad, actually

 I initially chose to run a service on the Nginx server that then called to a service running on the RPi.
 Since there were Very Large PNGs being shuttled around a LOT, this was inefficient from a speed perspecitve because of the bandwidth consumed over my shitty cable connection.